Ekpenga9000/interactive-maze-solver-visualizer/maze-solver-visualizer/README.md

 ## 🎯 Overview

 This project demonstrates fundamental computer science algorithms through an interactive maze-solving visualizer.
-Watch as different pathfinding algorithms explore mazes in real-time, comparing their efficiency and approach.
+Watch as different pathfinding algorithms explore mazes in **real-time with live step-by-step visualization**, allowing you to see exactly how each algorithm thinks, explores, and makes decisions as it searches for the solution.

 ## Features